funcionante/makerlab/_docs/specification/introduction.md

 * Search users/projects/equipments;
 * Request and return/release electronic equipment, VLANs and VMs for project development;
-* Scanning QR of equipment, VLANs (scanning QR code on the socket) and VMs using the mobile app;
+* Scanning QR of equipments using the mobile app;
+* Request VLANs and VMs creation through the DETI MakerLab Servant;
 * Web monitoring of equipment, VM’s and VLANs;
 * Request new equipment (not existent in DML).